-I angrily reacted with how this trend propagated the stigma of “pretty girls get to walk through life so easily.”
-I stopped scrolling, and began bitterly typing up the report where I emphasized that being attractive can bring more attention upon yourself, but that it’s a double edged sword given that this attention can be positive or negative.
+I angrily reacted to how this trend propagated the stigma of “pretty girls get to walk through life so easily.”
+I stopped scrolling, and began bitterly typing up the report where I emphasized that being attractive can bring more attention upon yourself, but that it’s a double edged sword given that this attention can be positive (materialistically) or negative.

 Then it hit me- there’s no need to further polarize this debate by categorizing it into a black and white issue that fuels the insensitivity and unfairness felt by both parties.